thecode/ha-rpi_gpio/README.md

 # Installation
 Via HACS: add as custom repository from github using this github https://github.com/jdeneef/ha_gpiod/ (HACS => integrations => 3-dots menu => custom repositories, go back to hacs, install gpiod component, reboot, add config, reboot)
-I have no plans to make this a HACS integration adding all tests and other stuff but you are free to use this anyway.

 # Usage
-The `gpiod` platform should be initialized using the path to the gpio chip.
-When path is not added in the config `/dev/gpiochip[0-5]` are tested for being a gpiodevice having `pinctrl`, in sequence `[0,4,1,2,3,5]`.
+The `gpiod` platform will be initialized using the path to the gpio chip.
+When path is not in the config `/dev/gpiochip[0-5]` are tested for a gpiodevice having `pinctrl`, in sequence `[0,4,1,2,3,5]`.
 So with a raspberry pi you should be OK to leave the path empty.

 Raspberry Pi | GPIO Device
 --- | ---